Press "Enter" to skip to content

 Unseasonably cold temperatures are expected to remain below freezing over the next several days with lows close to 0°F on Sunday and remaining in the teens until Thursday.

-Whatcom News readers are encouraged to stay up to date with the current weather forecast for their specific locations via the Whatcom News Weather page.
+Whatcom News readers are encouraged to stay up to date with current weather alerts and forecasts and air quality readings for their specific Whatcom County locations along with tide tables via the Whatcom News Weather page.

 Readers are encouraged to stay up to date on local driving conditions via the Whatcom News Traffic page.